CloudlabsAI-Git/Power-platform-Copilot/Instructions/Labs/LAB-04.md

-# Module 4: Create a flow using the cloud flows designer with Copilot (Read Only).
+# Module 4: Create a flow using the cloud flows designer with Copilot (Read Only)

 ## Lab scenario